dorbin/scratch/install/expose/configure_iap.md

 Use *Application type: Other* and again note the generated *Client ID* and *Client secret* for the credentials.

+### Expose Spinnaker and allow for secure access via IAP

 ```bash
 ./expose/configure_iap.sh
 ```